trust-messages/java-trustmessages/README.md

 # Java Trust Messages

-An example Java application that uses `trust messages` ASN.1 schema.
+An example of a Java application that uses `trust messages` ASN.1 schema.

 ## Overview